 Holiday Home Availability Information in Tucson

 This graph shows the holiday letting availability rate for the next twelve months.
-It is in February that you will find the week with the least available accommodations (02/02 - 09/02).
-The week with the highest percentage of available lettings is in April (27/04 - 04/05).
+It is in March that you will find the week with the fewest available holiday lettings (02/03 - 09/03).
+The week with the highest percentage of available lettings is in May (25/05 - 01/06).

 You can see our climate diagram above.
 On average, the warmest month is June.
-December is the coolest month, with average minimal temperature reaching 4°.
-The rainiest month is June while the driest month is May.
+December is the coolest month, with the average minimum temperature falling to 4°.
+The rainiest month is June, while the driest month is May.